jatinhazrati/Now-thats-delicious/readme.md

 # Now That Delicious

-This is a course made by Wes Bos.
-I bumped up all of the packages versions and changed from Google Maps to Mapbox.
+This is a food store locator built with Node.js, Express, MongoDB & friends...
-Here's the running project: (It is beign hosted on a free heroku site so initial load make take some time)
+Here's the running project: https://nowthatdelicious.herokuapp.com/(It is beign hosted on a free heroku site so initial load make take some time)

 ## What is this?